eclipse-edc/Samples/federated-catalog/fc-00-basic/README.md

 ### fixed-node-resolver
 The Federated Catalog requires a list of Target Catalog Nodes, which are essentially the DSP endpoints of the dataspace participants.
 The catalog crawler then crawls these listed endpoints to collect their offered catalogs.
-This list of Target Nodes is resolved by a Catalog Node Resolver which implements the [TargetNodeDirectory](https://github.com/eclipse-edc/FederatedCatalog/blob/main/spi/crawler-spi/src/main/java/org/eclipse/edc/crawler/spi/TargetNodeDirectory.java).
+This list of Target Nodes is resolved by a Catalog Node Resolver which implements the `TargetNodeDirectory`.
-Check out [eclipse-edc/FederatedCatalog](https://github.com/eclipse-edc/FederatedCatalog/tree/main) for further information on this topic.
+Check out [eclipse-edc/FederatedCatalog](https://github.com/eclipse-edc/FederatedCatalog) for further information on this topic.

 In this module, we've included a fixed Node Resolver, [fixed-node-resolver](./fixed-node-resolver)